hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

                                    anchor.features = integ_features)
 ```

-Now, we are going to find the best buddies or anchors and filter incorrect anchors.
+Now, we are going to **find the best buddies or anchors and filter incorrect anchors**.
+For our dataset, this will take up to 15 minutes to run.
+Also note that the progress bar in your console will stay at 0%, but know that it is actually running.

 ```r
 # Find best buddies - can take a while to run